oliverwilms/iris-globals-contest/README.md

 ## iris-globals-contest
 This is a template to work with Embedded Python in InterSystems IRIS

-## iris-embedded-python-template
-This is a template to work with Embedded Python in InterSystems IRIS

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.